 Section 293 of IPC apparently focuses on criminalizing the selling, distributing, exhibiting, circulating, etc. of any obscene material to any person below the age of twenty years.
 Such type of acts are cognizable offences.
 First time in the history the Government declared the rules and punishment for the crime of child pornography in the POCSO Rules (2020).
 Section 14, POCSO Act, 2012 criminalizes the usage of children for pornographic purposes in any form of media.

 The internet has covered the minds of the population across the globe.
-Security of the children who are innocent and victimized of such inhumane treatment.
-The importance of proper guidance and the sex education from the preliminary stage is crucial in order to raise awareness.
-The bonding of the parents with the children is also extremely crucial. , also if anyone violates, the consequences should be known.
+This endangers the security of the children who are innocent and victimized by such inhumane treatment.
+The importance of proper guidance and sex education from the preliminary stage is crucial in order to raise awareness.
+The bonding of parents with children is also extremely crucial.
+Also if anyone violates the law, the consequences of such an act should be made widely known.

 Cybercrime Definition, CYBERCRIME.ORG.ZA, (5th November, 2020, 10:16 AM) URL: http://cybercrime.org.za/definition)